evomimic/holo-health/phv/personal-health-vault-hApp.md

 ![FHIR Observation Resouce UML](https://github.com/evomimic/holo-health/blob/master/images/fhir-observation-resource.png) _Figure 4.
 UML Representation of the FHIR Observation Resource_
 * Also, the concept of a HealthCard will be implemented so that different types of FHIR resources beyond _Observations_ (e.g., [DiagnosticReports](https://www.hl7.org/fhir/diagnosticreport.html), [Medications](https://www.hl7.org/fhir/medication.html), [Immunizations](https://www.hl7.org/fhir/immunization.html), etc.)
-* _** Obversation Provenence**_ Provide a full, persistent, chain of custody that confirms the source for each _observation_ is immutably and non-repudiably identified, and the the _observtion_ has not been altered in any way.
+* _**Obversation Provenence**_ Provide a full, persistent, chain of custody that confirms the source for each _observation_ is immutably and non-repudiably identified, and the the _observtion_ has not been altered in any way.
+* _**Add security protections**_ through encryption of data at rest using my _public key_ so that only I can decrypt the information.